lucasg/powershell-docset/README.md

 ## Installation & Execution

-1. Copy the repository
-2. Install the dependencies from requirements.txt, use a virtualenv to avoid problems with dependencies and versions.
-3. Download the geckodriver from [Mozillas Repo](https://github.com/mozilla/geckodriver/releases), download the version that matches your OS.
-4. Place the geckodriver in your path
-   4.1 If Windows, grab the executable an place it in `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps` 4.2 If Linux, move it to your `~/.local/bin` or wherever you have your path
-5. Execute the script `pyton posh-to-dash.py`

-NOTE: The process takes 15+ minutes to run.

-## Add your docset to Zeal

-With the Powershell.tar file, unzip it and place it in `C:\Users\<your-username>\AppData\Local\Zeal\Zeal\docsets`

-## Create docset from sources

 `posh-to-dash.py` relies on :

 - `requests` for http(s) downloads
 - `selenium` and `phantomjs` for webscraping
 - `bs4` for html parsing and rewriting

+1. Copy the repository
+2. Install the dependencies from requirements.txt, use a virtualenv to avoid problems with dependencies and versions.
+3. Download the geckodriver from [Mozilla's Repo](https://github.com/mozilla/geckodriver/releases), download the version that matches your OS.
+4. Place the geckodriver in your path

+- If Windows, grab the executable an place it in `%USERPROFILE%\AppData\Local\Microsoft\WindowsApps`

+- If Linux, move it to your `~/.local/bin` or wherever you have your path

-Start scraping by typing : `posh-to-dash.py --output=$outputfile --version=6 --temporary`
+5. Start scraping by typing : `posh-to-dash.py --output=$outputfile --version=6 --temporary`

 - if `--output` is not provided, `posh-to-dash.py` will output "Powershell.tgz' into the working directory
 - the `--version` switch support Powershell API versions `3.0`, `4.0`, `5.0`, `5.1` and `6` (default)
 - `--temporary` specify to download the web scraping resources in a temporary folder instead of clobbering the current directory.
 However if the download fail, the results will be thrown out.

+**NOTE: The process takes 15+ minutes to run.
+The more versions you download increases the time.**

+## Add your docset to Zeal

+With the Powershell.tar file, unzip it and place it in `C:\Users\<your-username>\AppData\Local\Zeal\Zeal\docsets`

 ## Limitations